ryanuber/slide.sh/README.md

 is the `tput` command, since bash doesn't provide the needed capabilities to move the cursor about the screen freely.

+Secondarily, `slide.sh` is an experiment in feature density vs. code footprint.
+Complex conditions, pattern matching, string slicing, etc. are all done in the most terse way possible while remaining readable by humans.
+This isn't to say that this is a superior style, but rather a way of learning the bash shell's built-ins deeply in a real way.

 Functionality
 -------------